mlc-mlapis/docs/src/knowledge-base/how-to-do/using-object-storage-in-php.md

 ## Getting an existing object storage bucket ACL setting

-When having `$storeCredentials` and `getS3Client` function from the previous code snippet (supposing all declared variables are also accessible), you can check the existence of a bucket and get its ACL setting.
+When having `getCredentials` and `getS3Client` functions from the previous code snippet (supposing all declared variables are also accessible), you can check the existence of a bucket and get its ACL setting.

 ```php
 <?php